Arian controversy: Beginnings

 The early history of the controversy must be pieced together from about 35 documents found in various sources.
+Christians in the first two decades of the fourth century had to concern themselves first of all with survival, in the face of what was perhaps the only systematic attempt ever, on the part of the Roman government, to destroy the Christian Church.
+Roman persecution of Christians was brought to an end by Galerius’ Edict of Toleration in 311, followed by Constantine’s Edict of Milan in 313.

+The 4th-century Controversy continued the controversies of the previous centuries.
+Following Justin Martyr in the second century, Logos-theology dominated, but was opposed by Monarchianism.
+In the 3rd century, authors like Sabellius, Tertullian, and Origen made significant but conflicting contributions to the debate over the nature of Christ.

+Around the year 260, some Sabellians in Libya used the term homoousios (consubstantial) to say that the Father and Son are one substance.
+In a letter, the bishop of Alexandria opposed them and denied the term.
+The Sabellians appealed to the bishop of Rome.
+Rome reprimanded Alexandria in a letter, after which Alexandria accepted the term, but as meaning that the Father and Son are two Beings of similar substance, rather than one substance.

-The Trinitarian historian Socrates of Constantinople reports that Arius first became controversial under the bishop Alexander of Alexandria, when Arius formulated the following syllogism: "If the Father begat the Son, he that was begotten had a beginning of existence: hence it is that there was when the Son was not.
-It follows then of necessity that he had his existence from the non-existence".Bishop Alexander of Alexandria was criticised for his slow reaction against Arius.
+The Trinitarian historian Socrates of Constantinople reports that Arius first became controversial under the bishop Alexander of Alexandria, when Arius formulated the following syllogism:"If the Father begat the Son, he that was begotten had a beginning of existence: hence it is that there was when the Son was not.
+It follows then of necessity that he had his existence from the non-existence".The dispute between Arius and Alexander was a continuation of a dispute between two preexisting theological traditions.
+Arius defended what he regarded as the Alexandrian tradition.
+Bishop Alexander of Alexandria was criticised for his slow reaction against Arius.
 Like his predecessor, Dionysius, he has been charged with vacillation.
 According to Eusebius's work, The Life of Constantine, the controversy had spread from Alexandria into almost all the African regions, and was considered a disturbance of the public order by the Roman Empire.
 Constantine the Great (Constantine I) sent two letters to Arius and Bishop Alexander, asking the religious leaders to stop the controversy.
 The ongoing controversy led to Constantine's oversight of the First Council of Nicaea.